DeepanshuGarg45/data-extraction-analysis-of-financial-data/README.md

 - **Trend Analysis (optional)**: Analyzes trends to provide insights into the financial performance of the companies.

 ## Files
-- `Forage BCGX Gen AI Task 1 Data Extraction and Initial Analysis.ipynb`: Jupyter Notebook containing the code for data extraction, analysis, and report generation.
+- `Data Extraction and Initial Analysis.ipynb`: Jupyter Notebook containing the code for data extraction, analysis, and report generation.
 - `Summary_final_report.csv`: Generated CSV file summarizing the growth rates for Apple, Microsoft, and Tesla over the fiscal years 2021 to 2023.
+- `final_report.csv`: CSV report containing detailed financial performance metrics for Apple, Microsoft, and Tesla.
+- `final_data_report.csv`: CSV report compiling raw financial data for Apple, Microsoft, and Tesla from 2021-2023.

 ## Usage
 1. Clone the repository: